Best Georgia Lakes to Buy Lakefront Property

 Lake Burton

-A reservoir at the northern end of Georgia, Lake Burton is small, covering only 4.3 sq miles with just 62 miles of shoreline.
-It was one of the first man-made lakes to be used for power generation, and it is named after the town that flooded due to its creation by Georgia Power/Southern Company.
+Lake Burton, situated at the northern end of Georgia, is a small yet captivating reservoir, covering just 4.3 square miles with 62 miles of shoreline.
+It holds historical significance as one of the first man-made lakes used for power generation, named after the town that was submerged during its creation by Georgia Power/Southern Company.

 Lake Rabun